Soccer-Inter glide to a comfortable 2-0 win at Cagliari

 At the half-hour mark, Martinez latched on to Federico DiMarco's pass and clinically finished from close range to extend the visitors' lead.

+"In these two years and a bit I have been at Inter, he has been growing exponentially," Inzaghi said.

+"He feels more and more responsibility; he has a key role in the way we interpret the game and I am sure he will continue like this."

-Cagliari had a golden opportunity to reduce the score in the last minutes of the match through Paulo Azzi but Inter goalkeeper Yann Sommer produced a reflex save from point-blank range.
+Just before the conclusion, Paulo Azzi had a golden opportunity to score for Cagliari but Inter goalkeeper Yann Sommer produced a reflex save from point-blank range.

 (Reporting by Tommy Lund in Gdansk)